 It is that time of year again… time to think about gifts.
 One thing I am trying to encourage in my family is to give fewer things and focus more on experiences.
 How many of you have random things stuffed into closets and on shelves that were gifts that you will probably never use?
 Not only is this a bit annoying for the person who has to try to find a place to put the stuff, but I always wind up feeling really bad that the gift giver has spent money, sometimes a lot, on something that is not useful to me.
 An experience is something that you do, like tickets to an event, a membership at a museum or zoo, treating them to a meal, or gifting them with a service.
 For those who worry about finding gifts for people, this is a great option because once you find an experience they like, you can give them that experience every year.
 You can make a recurring gift of renewing a membership or getting them a gift card for a service.
 While there are some who have been doing this sort of thing for a long time, it is becoming more popular, and more people are beginning to share in this practice.
 That brings me to the topic of this post; how to navigate gifting a massage.
-After being in the massage industry for 8 years, I have picked up on some of the things that just don’t work well.
+After being in the massage industry for more than 10 years, I have picked up on some of the things that just don’t work well.
 Good intentions that didn’t play out as well as you thought they might.
 So here are my 5 tips for giving the gift of massage.

 1. Make sure they want a massage